 Do you run any websites with visitor tracking data?
 Chances are you’ve heard of Google Analytics and at least toyed around with the service at some point.
 Juice Kit runs a fantastic appspot web interface called Analytics Visualization.
 After connecting into your Google Account the app can pull out data from any of your profiles.

-This lets you organize and examine number of pageviews, popular page content, and related keywords throughout Analytics.
+This lets you organize and examine a number of pageviews, popular page content, and related keywords throughout Analytics.
 Each of your websites can be configured to display data in a weekly/monthly/yearly cycle.
 The graphics can be split into a word tree or block area content, respectively.
 Check out the Juice Analytics official website to learn more about the company and their goals online.

 Here’s another really fun tool to examine the latest news around the world.
 Newsmap was built by a Japanese developer to import all the latest articles from Google News.
 The mosaic displayed in-browser can be customized by region and category.
 There is additionally some really great search functionality built into the top-right corner.

 If you notice an interesting news story, hover over the block area to be given a preview image.
 This often includes some of the article text along with a link to the domain URL and time of publication.
 Articles with a larger block are generally more popular among Google users.
-The visualization techniques used are perfect for those looking to check news at a glance among a wide range of topics.
+The visualization techniques used are perfect for those looking to check the news at a glance among a wide range of topics.

 Big fans of LinkedIn will really enjoy this app.
 The developers of LinkedIn have been working on private apps in their Labs area.
 This is similar to how Google, Digg, and other popular social networks have begun tinkering with new features.
-Simply connect into your LinkedIn account and InMaps will do the rest!
+Simply connect to your LinkedIn account and InMaps will do the rest!

 The visualization is performed in-browser with a complicated web of connections.
 These stem from your main network node to include your friends and people you may know.
-In simpler terms you are constructing a map of your professional relationships on LinkedIn.
+In simpler terms, you are constructing a map of your professional relationships on LinkedIn.
 All the maps use a stringy color-coded formatting effect but you can rearrange the look by clicking “Next Map” in the bottom-right corner.

 We are all familiar with Wolfram Alpha by now, or at least heard some ideas about the search engine.
 The goal was to build where Google left off by taking in arguments far more complicated than general searches.
 These include mathematical graphs, unit conversions, historical events, and scientific formulas.

 It’s more of a wiki of scientific information combined with a dynamic computer search, and the developers are constantly refining how search keywords are used to display results.
 For those of you still confused check out their quick site tour to get a better idea.
-Not everyone will find Wolfram useful but it is a very mathematical tool to have accessible from any browser.
+Not everyone will find Wolfram useful but it is a very mathematical tool to have access from any browser.

 Earthquake is a natural phenomenon we have to deal with, but luckily humans have evolved over thousands of years to develop useful technology to aid us in survival.
 Global Incident Map is a visualization tool that is powered through Google Maps.
 You can check out fires, AMBER alerts, aviation accidents, and a lot of others.